ZootNaps/website/blog/the-real-roi-of-b2b-podcasting-beyond-downloads-to-dollars.md

 ---
-title: "The Real ROI of B2B Podcasting: Beyond Downloads to Dollars"
+# CONTENTFUL FIELD: title
-date: YYYY-MM-DD
+The Real ROI of B2B Podcasting: Beyond Downloads to Dollars

-draft: true
+# CONTENTFUL FIELD: slug
-author: [Your Name/South Lamar Studios]
+the-real-roi-of-b2b-podcasting-beyond-downloads-to-dollars

-tags: ["B2B podcasting", "podcast ROI", "sales metrics", "lead generation", "B2B marketing"]
+# CONTENTFUL FIELD: excerpt
-seo_title: "The True ROI of B2B Podcasting for Sales | South Lamar Studios"
+Don't just count downloads.
+Learn how to measure the real sales ROI of your B2B podcast, from qualified leads to closed deals, with South Lamar Studios.

-seo_description: "Don't just count downloads.
-Learn how to measure the real sales ROI of your B2B podcast, from qualified leads to closed deals, with South Lamar Studios."
+# CONTENTFUL FIELD: publishDate
----
+YYYY-MM-DD

-# The Real ROI of B2B Podcasting: Beyond Downloads to Dollars
+# CONTENTFUL FIELD: content
 For many B2B companies, the term "podcast ROI" conjures images of download charts and listener statistics.
 But if your primary goal is sales – especially in high ACV (Average Contract Value) environments – these traditional metrics barely scratch the surface.
-The real **ROI of B2B podcasting**, when approached as a sales tool, is measured in qualified leads, shortened sales cycles, and ultimately, new revenue.
+The real **ROI of B2B podcasting**, when approached as a sales tool, is measured in [qualified leads](/blog/unlock-your-sales-funnel-generating-leads-b2b-podcast), shortened sales cycles, and ultimately, new revenue.

 At South Lamar Studios, we help businesses shift their focus from vanity metrics to value metrics.
 It's time to look beyond the downloads and see the dollars.

 ## The Misconception: Why Download Numbers Don't Equal Sales Success in B2B

 If you're selling a $15k+ B2B SaaS solution, do you need 10,000 listeners to make your podcast worthwhile?
-Or do you need a handful of highly targeted conversations with decision-makers from your ideal client companies?
+Or do you need a handful of highly targeted conversations with decision-makers from your ideal client companies? ([SaaStr notes that deals < $25,000 in ACV should close on average within 90 days, while deals > $100,000 in ACV can take 3-9 months.](https://www.saastr.com/dear-saastr-whats-a-good-benchmark-for-b2b-sales-cycles/))

 The traditional podcasting model, aimed at mass audience appeal, often leads to frustration for B2B marketers because:
 *   **Audience Mismatch:** A large, general audience may not contain your specific B2B ICP.